Bone Grafting | Montgomery AL

 Do You Need a Bone Grafting Procedure?

 Drs.
-Nizam, Ivory, and Goehring can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
+Nizam and Ivory, can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!